JohnBorghi/Supporting_Scientific_Data/index.md

 All chapters are licensed under a [Creative Commons Attribution-NonCommercial 4.0 Generic (CC BY-NC 4.0) License](https://creativecommons.org/licenses/by-nc/4.0/).

 If you'd like, you can [view this project on Github](https://github.com/JohnBorghi/Supporting_Scientific_Data/).

+---

+### Statement on the use of Generative AI

+Despite the ubiquity of em-dashes, no generative AI was used in the writing of this guide.
+If the writing seems robotic, that's due to the (definitely human, totally not a robot) author. beep boop.